jarokaz/CLVPipelines/deploy/README.md

 1. Copy the sample dataset to a GCS location.
 The path to the location is provided as a build parameter.
 1. Deploy compiled pipelines to the KFP GKE cluster.
 The cluster name and location are provided as build parameters.

-You can start the build using the `gcloud builds submit` command

 ### Build parameters
 You can use the `gcloud builds submit` command's `--substitutions` option to set the parameters of the build.